kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `--imw workspace_path`: specifies which workspace to use as the inventory management workspace.
 The default value is the current workspace.
+- `-X`: turn on debug echoing of the commands inside the script that implements this command.

 The current workspaces does not matter if the IMW is explicitly specified.
 Upon completion, the current workspace will be your chosen